 The presence of a School Resource Officer makes students, teachers, and staff feel safer which ultimately has a positive impact on the occurrence of incidents and acts of violence.
 The program fosters a foundation for a safer, more secure school, free of fear and more conducive to learning.

-Officer Joshua Wells makes it a point to be available for the students throughout the school day.
+Officer Gregory St. Pierre makes it a point to be available for the students throughout the school day.
 He invites them and parents to call or arrange for an appointment to talk if they have any questions regarding the program or use of his services as an SRO.
 Students are encouraged to share information with him to help in keeping drugs and violence out of Rockville High School.